matheo2027/R-Type/Readme.md

 git clone git@github.com:matheo2027/R-Type.git
 cd ./R-Type

-# If you want to start the project :
+# If you want to compile the project :
 ./start.sh

 # If you want to create the documentation :